100% Michigan Grown Staple Crop Seeds that Empower Your Plant-based Lifestyle Goals

 traditionally grown for pastas, high-fiber cereals, and livestock feed

 excess nitrogen can cause lodging

 Another species considered an ancient wheat Triticum sphaerococcum, commonly known as Dwarf Wheat, was the predominate crop in ancient Asian Indian cultures prior to the Green Revolution.
-It is known for its free threshing grains.
+Unlike its botanical cousins, its grains thresh free.